engity-com/bifroest/docs/reference/auditlog.md

 If `true`, Bifröst records security-relevant actions in the audit log.

 <<property("identityFile", "File Path", "data-type.md#file-path", default="<os specific>")>>
 Where the dedicated audit signing key is stored.
+If the file does not exist and the local journal does not contain history, an Ed25519 key will be created automatically.

+If the key is missing while journal history exists, Bifröst will refuse to start instead of silently creating a new audit identity.
+An existing invalid key will not be replaced.

 The default value is different, depending on the platform Bifröst runs on: